blepa/scratchpad/others/cv.md

 *role: database architect/developer*
 *tech stack: sql server 2008, web-services, test framework tsqlt*
 *team size: 3*
 Push Interface is the module that allows sending message to clients in batch processing.
 The main responsibility is reducing waiting times for delivery message.
-I designed and implemented database objects for store and push message 100k messages per hour.
+I designed and implemented database objects for store and push 100k messages per hour and pull message status from external systems.

 **Database Monitoring**
 *role: developer*